Data vs classifiers, who wins?: Background

 \item $a_{i}$ is the item's discrimination parameter, i.e., how much the item \textit{i} differentiates between good and bad respondents.
 This parameter indicates the slope of the logistic curve.
 The higher its value, the more discriminating the item is;

 \item$c_{i}$ is the guessing parameter, representing the probability of a casual hit.
 It is the probability that a respondent with low ability hits the item.

 \end{itemize}

-Although theoretically the discrimination parameter can vary from $-\infty$ to $+\infty$, negative discrimination values are not expected.
-Because this means that the probability of success is greater for individuals with lower ability values, which goes against what is expected by the IRT \citep{de2000teoria}.
+Although theoretically the discrimination parameter can vary from $-\infty$ to $+\infty$, negative discriminatory values are not expected, as this means that the probability of success is greater for individuals with lower ability values, which goes against what is expected by the IRT \cite{de2000teoria}.
 The other two logistic models can be obtained by simplifying the 3PL.
 For 2PL the guessing parameter is removed, i.e., $c_{i}=0$.
-And for 1PL the discrimination parameter is also removed, assuming that $a_{i} =1$.
+The guessing parameter also represents the lowest possible correct answer probability.
+So, removing it eliminates the possibility that a low-ability respondent might respond correctly by luck.
+For 1PL the discrimination parameter is also removed, assuming that $a_{i}=1$.
+The discrimination parameter concerns the quality of the item itself, where negative discrimination can alert about a possible inconsistency; so, when removing it, useful information about the item's integrity can be lost.

 To estimate the item parameters, the response set of all individuals for all items that will be evaluated is used.
 Unlike the classic assessment approach, the IRT is not designed to generate a final respondent score.
-Its purpose is to provide a ``magnifying glass'' that allows you to observe the individual's performance more specifically on each item and estimate a likely ability level in the assessed area.
+Its purpose is to provide a ``magnifying glass'' that allows for observing the individual's performance more specifically on each item and estimate a likely ability level in the area under assessment.
 However, when taking a test, it is common to wait for a final score.
-Therefore, the IRT also has the concept of True-Score \citep{lord1984comparison}, which is the sum of the correct probabilities calculated for each item in the test.
+Therefore, the IRT also has the concept of True-Score \cite{lord1984comparison}, which is the sum of the correct probabilities calculated for each item in the test.
 The True-Score is then used to set a final score that summarizes the respondent's performance.
-Based on the above, it is understood that IRT can be an adequate approach to assess the real capacity of classifiers and the complexity of datasets.
+Based on the above, it is understood that IRT can be an adequate approach to assess the real ability of classifiers and the complexity of datasets.